 ABS-CBN, one Philippines’ biggest network, published an article entitled, “Death Penalty shameful for Catholic Philippines”, where the voice of the Catholic Church leader was heard.
 Archbishop Socrates Villegas decried the plan to reinstate capital punishment, and stressed that the bill is against the teachings of Catholicism.
 He encourages the lawmakers in using their conscience in deciding for the issue.
 “Walk for Life” was also organized to let anyone see their stand over the resurrection of capital punishment in the country.

-I am a supporter of President Duterte, to fight against drugs and criminality, but I cannot just take a blind-eye on the death penalty issue.
+I am a supporter of President Duterte's fight against drugs and criminality, but I cannot just take a blind-eye on the death penalty issue.
 Rappler.com shared the compelling reasons why we should not open Pandora ’s Box.
 Rappler.com provided the following reasons to never bring back the death penalty:

 That there is a supporting data that proved that the death penalty is ineffective in bringing down the increasing crime rates, therefore, this does not solve the rising criminality.
 There is empirical evidence that supports the positive correlation between poverty and the rising crime incidence.
 Rappler urges the need to address social injustices and to combat poverty, especially, which is said to be the core of the problem.
 Deterrence of crime rates also requires a multi-faceted reforms at the level of judiciary, police and prosecutorial.